Skip to main content

 Dr. Branick is an internationally recognized expert on the Scriptures, particularly on the letters of St. Paul in the New Testament.
 He is the author of eight books, including Understanding the New Testament and Its Message (1998), which received a 3rd place award from the Catholic Press Association; The House Church in the Writings of Paul (1989; 2nd ed., 2012), which has been translated into Portuguese and Korean; and Understanding the Historical Books of the Old Testament (2011), also translated into Korean.
 He is the author of numerous articles, including the entry on “Galatians” in the revised version of the prestigious Jerome Biblical Commentary.
 Dr. Branick has also written dozens of book reviews and offered academic addresses locally, nationally, and internationally.

-Over his nearly 45 years of teaching at the University of Dayton, Dr. Branick has offered the gamut of courses on the Scriptures at both the graduate and undergraduate levels.
+Over his nearly 45 years of teaching at the University of Dayton, Dr. Branick offered the gamut of courses on the Scriptures at both the graduate and undergraduate levels.
 In addition to his course offerings, he has served on the examination and thesis committees of numerous M.A. and Ph.D. students in theology.
 In connection with his other roles at the University, he also taught business ethics for many years in the department and also offered courses on Greek and philosophy.

 To all of these tasks, Dr. Branick brought his characteristic passion for and commitment to Marianist and Catholic education at the University of Dayton.
 After his retirement, he intends to continue his scholarly work, including a manuscript on the textual composition of the Torah.
 He is also learning Arabic in order to allow him better access to other scholarly sources for his work on the Hebrew Scriptures.
 Even in retirement, therefore, he plans to stay engaged with the scholarly work which has shaped his entire academic career and which he still wishes to bring forth for the benefit of the University, academy and church.

-In his career he has taught thousands of students the subject of organic chemistry.
+In his career he taught thousands of students the subject of organic chemistry.
 He was an important part of the modernization of the course and the development of a modern organic program.
 He developed a course in medicinal chemistry as an advanced elective for chemistry and other majors.

-Over his career, Dr. Church has published numerous research papers in the area of medicinal chemistry.
+Over his career, Dr. Church published numerous research papers in the area of medicinal chemistry.
 He guided numerous undergraduate students and several graduate students in research projects and the completion of their thesis.
 He was instrumental in the chemistry department obtaining a modern NMR instrument, which is an essential tool for research in many areas of chemistry.
 He also maintained the instrument for more than five years and trained many students in its use.

 Dr. Church was instrumental in developing the proposal for the reinstatement of the graduate program.
 He was also an important part of the development of the Bachelor of Science in Biochemistry and Bachelor of Science in Medicinal and Pharmaceutical Chemistry programs.
 These programs have become the most popular majors in the department.